Gastric Bypass Revision Surgery

 Gastric bypass surgery allows you to get rid of excess weight, whether due to lack of results following a healthy lifestyle change, or because you have a genetic reason for your obesity.
-It is highly effective for most patients though some experience lacks results and then need to go back to their surgeon for gastric bypass revision surgery.
+It is highly effective for most patients through some experience lacks results and then need to go back to their surgeon for gastric bypass revision surgery.
 There are a total of five common procedures performed if you require to get revision surgery, each of which is done differently and offer a different set of risks.
 Here is some information about this procedure, why it is necessary and how it is performed.

 What is Gastric Bypass Revision Surgery?

 Gastric bypass revision surgery is a type of procedure performed after you have already had gastric bypass.
 It is meant to help you get results when the gastric procedure alone did not offer the results you were looking for.
 This is typically either due to not losing the weight you wanted or gaining the weight back or from various medical complications.
 While gastric bypass is a safe procedure, some patients do experience minor complications and need the revision surgery.

 The gastric bypass revision procedure will reduce the size of your pouch even more so than what it was at previously.
 This minimizes how much food you can eat during each meal and helps you feel full for longer periods of time.
 It also helps your stomach to drain food at a slower pace, which extends how long you feel full.

 When is it Needed?